 gamma-Linolenic acid is an isomer of alfa-linolenic acid.

-Sources of gamma-linolenic acid
+Synthesis and metabolism of gamma-linolenic acid

 GLA occurs as glycerol ester in many seed oils from several plant families.